-The Christian Media & Communications Emphasis is designed for the student who:

-- Desires to draw closer to Jesus Christ in a personal relationship through the ministry of music. - Seeks to define a theology for media and communications in the contemporary church. - Wishes to identify and develop a passion for digital presentation, through various forms of media. - Desires to investigate various media ministry opportunities.
+The Christian Media and Communications Concentration is designed for learners who desire to draw closer to Jesus Christ in a personal relationship through the ministry of modern media expression.
+This tract is designed for students who seek to define a theology for media and communications in the contemporary church, who wish to identify and develop a passion for digital presentation through diverse forms of media, and who desire to investigate various media ministry opportunities.